 Self-worth is only about you!

 Self-worth is not a bad thing.
 It only makes you accept your weaknesses while you learn to focus on your strengths.
-Some of this strength lies undiscovered, and until we become self-aware, we will be unable to bring them to light.
+Some of these strengths lie undiscovered, and until we become self-aware, we will be unable to bring them to light.

 On self-worth, you can either be your own best friend or your worst enemy.
 If you keep evading self-awareness, you will only keep delaying your freedom and healing.
 Self-worth truly comes when you fully understand who you are and what strong potential you possess.